Introduction to MosCoW Prioritization

 - Is there a chance this could have priority in the future?

-Once the features and initiatives have been divided into these prioritization categories, your team will have a clear idea of where to focus their energies.
-Take a look at the MoSCoW templates below for a visual way to examine and prioritize your initiatives.
+Once the features and initiatives have been divided into these prioritization categories, your team will have a clear idea of where to focus their energy.
+Below are MoSCoW prioritization examples you can follow.
+Customize these MoSCoW templates for a visual way to examine and prioritize your initiatives.

 How the MoSCoW method will help your team